Accelerated Computing

 Welcome!

-This is a graduate-level course focused on performance engineering for specialized hardware accelerators.
+This is a graduate-level course focused on performance engineering for parallel computers and accelerators.
 We aim to convey both:

 1. First-principles understanding: